jhwhenry/cpd/CPD_Upgrade_482_to_485.md

 1.2 Set up client workstation
 1.2.1 Prepare a client workstation
 1.2.2 Make olm-utils available in bastion
-1.2.3 Creating a profile for upgrading the service instances 1.2.4 Download CASE files
+1.2.3 Ensure the cpd-cli manage plug-in has the latest version of the olm-utils image 1.2.4 Creating a profile for upgrading the service instances 1.2.5 Download CASE files
 1.3 Health check OCP & CPD

 Part 2: Upgrade